Thank you for your interest in the Citizens’ Police Academy. The below information should assist you in deciding if you would like to participate.

 Our commitment is to provide the best possible instruction for each topic.
 Instructors will include members of the Longview Police, Kelso Police and the Cowlitz County Sheriff’s Office, as well as other members of the local criminal justice community.

-Please return your completed application by February 12th 2014, to the Cowlitz County Sheriff’s Office, Kelso Police Department, or the Longview Police Department.
+Please return your completed application by February 9th 2015, to the Cowlitz County Sheriff’s Office, Kelso Police Department, or the Longview Police Department.
+Class space is limited to the first 30 eligible participants.

 For further information contact: